kagenti/mcp-gateway/docs/design/components.md

 **Responsibilities:**

-- Watching HTTPRoutes labelled as MCP routes
+- Watching MCPServer resources labelled as MCP routes
+- Reconciling a config from the HTTPRoute targeted and the MCPServer resource
-- Updating the MCP Broker config based on the HTTPRoute
+- Updating the MCP Broker and MCP Router config (configmap) based on discovered MCPServer resources and the HTTPRoutes it targets.

->Note on HTTPRoute:

-Initially we could use annotations to indicate things like prefix, but as we understand better the different config options we may move to a sepcific MCP focused (CRD) API that could target a HTTPRoute to configure it as an MCP route.